 Lectures will cover the principles and methods used in nutritional assessment in research, public health, and clinical settings.

-Practicals will allow students to acquire and develop the technical skills of dietary, anthropometric, biochemical and clinical assessment.
+Practicals will support students to acquire and develop the technical skills of dietary, anthropometric, and biochemical, nutritional assessment.

 - Teaching Arrangements

-Two lectures per week and one 2-hour practical session per week.
+Two 1-hour lectures per week and one 2-hour practical session per week.